RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

    :feedback_c: If you remove the blue and green values from the pixels, the image will look different, even though there does not appear to be any blue or green in the original image (remember that other colors are made of combinations of red, green and blue).
    :feedback_d: Because we have changed the value of the pixels from what they were in the original ActiveCode box code, the image will not be the same.

-   What would the image produced from ActiveCode box 16 look like if you replaced the lines:
+   What would the image produced from the previous ActiveCode look like if you replaced the lines:

    .. code-block:: python